mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/kudo-spark/index.md

 **Example**: Upgrade KUDO Spark Operator from `v3.0.0-1.0.1` to `v3.0.0-1.1.0`

 When upgrading, you should understand the mapping between Spark versions and operator versions.
 Wait and monitor the deployment plan to become `COMPLETE`.

-**Note**: Spark Operator version doesn't necessarily have to match the Apache Spark version to run Spark Applications built with that version.
-For instance, it is possible to submit Spark 2.4.5 Application using the operator version 3.0.0-1.1.0.
+<p class="message--note"><strong>NOTE: </strong>Spark Operator version doesn't have to match the Apache Spark version to run Spark Applications built with that version.
+For instance, it is possible to submit Spark 2.4.5 Application using the operator version 3.0.0-1.1.0.</p>

 ### Monitoring

 KUDO Spark Operator has metrics reporting support, which can be enabled during the installation of the operator.
 By default, it supports integration with the [Prometheus operator](https://github.com/coreos/prometheus-operator).

 Prometheus Operator relies on `ServiceMonitor` kind which describes the set of targets to be monitored.